nitin-dominic/autonomous_strawberry_pedicel_harvesting/readme.md

 This repository contains the full pipeline for autonomous strawberry pedicel harvesting using behavioral cloning on a low-cost robotic arm.
 The system learns to grasp the strawberry pedicel (1.4–2.4 mm diameter) from human teleoperation demonstrations, bypassing the need for explicit computer vision detection or motion planning.

 **Key features:**
-- End-to-end visuomotor policy from wrist-camera input to joint-space actions
+- End-to-end visuomotor policy from wrist-camera input to joint-space actions.
-- ACT (Action Chunking with Transformers) with ResNet-50 visual backbone
+- ACT (Action Chunking with Transformers) with ResNet-50 visual backbone.
-- Trained on 131 human teleoperation demonstrations (227,108 frames)
+- Trained on 130 human teleoperation demonstrations (250k frames).
-- Deployed autonomously on Jetson Orin AGX at 15–20 Hz — no cloud compute
+- Deployed autonomously on Jetson Orin AGX at 15–20 Hz.
-- Open-access dataset and pre-trained model on HuggingFace
+- Open-access dataset and pre-trained model on HuggingFace.

 ---